dolly1712/telecom-customer-churn/README.md

 # Table of Contents
 1. Motivation
 2. Data
+3. Problem Statement
-3. Exploratory Data Analysis
+4. Exploratory Data Analysis
+5. Conclusion
+6. Recommendation
-4. Usage
+7. Usage
-5.Contributing
+8. Contributing

 # Motivation
 Understanding customer churn is crucial for telecom companies to develop effective retention strategies and maintain profitability.
 Exploratory data analysis plays a fundamental role in this process by providing insights into the underlying patterns and factors influencing customer churn.